 Established in 1957 at Southern Methodist University (SMU) in Dallas, the Graduate School of Banking has become one of the top banking educational institutions today.
 It is a professional school for bank officers, regulators, and others holding management positions in the financial services industry.
 SWGSB – celebrating 62 years in professional leadership development – meets two weeks annually over three years, bringing into focus and augmenting these managers’ on-the-job experience.
 Emphasis is placed on financial management, leadership development, and strategic planning.
 The graduate school’s sponsoring partners include the Arkansas, New Mexico, Oklahoma and Texas bankers associations, the Independent Bankers Association of Texas, and Southern Methodist University.

 At the forefront of disseminating information about the latest bank management strategies, the SWGSB educational experience also includes an interactive website (www.swgsb.org) and leading technology initiatives, such as its proprietary BankCEO and Loan Simulation computer programs.
 The SWGSB Foundation conducts the prestigious Assemblies for Bank Directors, a series of annual seminars and workshops held throughout the United States, Canada and off shore for bank board members and senior officers.
+With the Independent Bankers Association of Texas, it conducts the Bank Operations Institute and the Certified Community Bank Director's Program.
 It partners with the American Bankers Association (ABA) to conduct the ABA's Foundational Commercial Lending School and the Advanced Commercial Lending School.
 SWGSB and SWGSB Foundation are headquartered at Southern Methodist University’s Cox School of Business, one of the top business schools in the world.

 Those interested in attending SMU's Graduate School of Banking—or in learning more about the school and other SWGSB Foundation programs—may write, call, or e-mail: SWGSB, SMU Box 214, Dallas, Texas, 75275; (214) 768-2991; email@example.com.
 The SWGSB website is www.swgsb.org.
 Follow us on Facebook and Twitter.